 All On 4 and All On 6 are both superior permanent solutions for people who have lost multiple teeth and want to regain their smile.
-As compared to other methods, the adjustment time is small, and the success level is exceptionally high.
-For more information about dental implants procedures in Beverly Hills please contact Arthur Glosman DDS.
+As compared to other methods, the adjustment time is short, and the success level is exceptionally high.
+For more information about dental implants procedures in Beverly Hills, please contact Arthur Glosman DDS.